nexmo-saleseng/zendesk-nexmo-channel-integration/README.md

 The service covers the following responsibilities:

 1. Authorization with Nexmo: The user provides their Nexmo assigned WhatsApp number and a JWT to use the Messages API.
-2. Messaging Notifications from Nexmo: Serving as a webhook for Nexmo's Messaging API, it will received inbound POST requests that will notify it on message updates (delivery receipts, inbound messages, etc).
+2. Messaging Notifications from Nexmo: Serving as a webhook for Nexmo's Messaging API, it will receive inbound POST requests that will notify it on message updates (delivery receipts, inbound messages, etc).
 3. Implementation of Zendesk's API: It provides a list of methods used by Zendesk to create the channel integration - sending the Manifest, replying to 'Pull' requests, etc.

 *NOTE: THIS IS NOT AN EXAMPLE OF A PROPERLY SECURED INTEGRATION.*

+### How does it work?

+1. An end user sends a message over WhatsApp and this service receives it from the inbound messages Webhook
+2. Zendesk invokes the "pull" method and the service respondes with the new messages it has received since the last pull
+3. The "pull" method returns data about the WhatsApp message & Zendesk creates a Ticket to represent the WhatsApp message (or a reponse to an existing ticket)
+5. A Zendesk agent responds to the Zendesk Ticket by creating a new Zendesk Comment
+6. Zendesk invokes the "channelback" method, passing along data about the Zendesk Comment
+7. The "channelback" method sends a message using the Nexmo API to represent the Zendesk comment

 ### Setup